shilab-ecnu/MERLIN/README.md

 ```

 ## Fit MERLIN using simulated data
-The repeated code in the paper is all in this hyperlink: <a href="https://github.com/shilab-ecnu/MERLIN/tree/main/simulation">SIMULATION</a>.
+The simulation code in the paper is all in this hyperlink: <a href="https://github.com/shilab-ecnu/MERLIN/tree/main/simulation">SIMULATION</a>.

 We first generate the genotype data and the environmental variable: